Djorr/Minecraft-Server-Website/README.md

 ![Proof ownership](https://i.gyazo.com/afb9b92da733d2a3cb838a0febd95d1e.png)

 # Other information
-This project isn't for sale, cause it's still been used.
+This project is since 01-01-2024 for sale.
 But i'm posting all these projects to use github as my portofolio.
+Contact details:
+Discord: djorr
+Email: contact@rubixdevelopment.nl

 I made this website in 2/3 weeks.